himalayabatra/MovieFlex/README.md

 ### Requirement 2: Display Details Of Certain Movies
 **Scenario** \
-As a user interested in watching movies and tv shows of my choice, I would be interested in their details like its plot, cast, reviews, director.
+As a user interested in watching movies and tv shows of my choice, I would be interested in their details like its plot, cast, ratings, director.

 **Dependencies** \
 Movies & tv shows search data available & accessible